 If businesses lead the way, what should they be doing to create trust through a better customer experience?

 Ashley Reichheld: When we did our trust research, the importance of transparency was very clear.
 However, most companies don’t score particularly high on transparency.
 So it’s not only a significant factor in building trust, but it’s also one of the areas that most companies can improve upon.

-Emily Mossburg: To build on that, organizations also have an opportunity to embed cyber as a differentiator in their products and services, and in the way they interact.
+Emily Mossburg: To build on that, organisations also have an opportunity to embed cyber as a differentiator in their products and services and in the way they interact.

-In addition, and throughout the journey, there’s a great opportunity to embed trust across interactions.
-When organizations and customers have a more transparent exchange, and when trust is a key component in that exchange, there are better experiences and outcomes for all.
+In addition and throughout the journey, there’s a great opportunity to embed trust across interactions.
+When organisations and customers have a more transparent exchange and when trust is a key component in that exchange, there are better experiences and outcomes for all.